marthoc/GarHAge/README.md

 1. Download the Arduino IDE for your platform from [here](https://www.arduino.cc/en/Main/Software) and install it.
 2. Add support for the ESP8266 to the Arduino IDE by following the instructions under "Installing with Boards Manager" [here](https://github.com/esp8266/arduino).
 3. Add the "PubSubClient" library to the Arduino IDE: follow the instructions for using the Library Manager [here](https://www.arduino.cc/en/Guide/Libraries#toc3), and search for and install the PubSubClient library.
+4. You may need to install a driver for the NodeMCU for your OS - Google for instructions for your specific microcontroller and platform, install the driver if necessary, and restart the Arduino IDE.
+5. Select your board from `Tools - Boards` in the Arduino IDE (e.g. "NodeMCU 1.0 (ESP-12E Module)").

 ### 2. Load the sketch in the Arduino IDE and modify the user parameters in config.h

 GarHAge's configuration parameters are found in config.h.
-This section describes these parameters and their permitted values.
+After loading GarHAge.ino, select the config.h tab in the Arduino IDE.
+This section describes the configuration parameters and their permitted values.

-**IMPORTANT: No modification of the sketch code in GarHAge.ino is necessary (or advised, unless you are confident you know what you are doing and are prepared for things to break unexpectedly).**
+_IMPORTANT: No modification of the sketch code in GarHAge.ino is necessary (or advised, unless you are confident you know what you are doing and are prepared for things to break unexpectedly)._

 #### Wifi Parameters